cellannotation/capseuratconverter/README.md

 docker build . -t "h5rds"
 ```

-After that it could be runned in itterative mode mounting directory with code:
+After that it could be runned in itterative mode mounting directory with code (mounting is needed temporarly to dynamically catch changes in script):

 ```bash
 docker run -it -v "/path_to_src:/src" h5rds